 The paint and coatings industry operates from coast to coast in all directions.
 Harmonization of the requirements of the states' packaging EPR laws would greatly aid our member companies in developing compliance schemes.
-Currently, out of the foregoing exemptions, S.571 only provides for packaging materials that are (1) sold and/or supplied in connection with products regulated by the FDCA; (2) used to contain, among others, drugs that are used for animal medicines; (3) sold and/or supplied in connection with products regulated by FIFRA; (4) used for the long-term storage and/or protection of a durable product; and (5) durable products that are expected to be usable for a minimum of three years.
+Currently, out of the foregoing exemptions, H.926 only provides for (1) packaging materials that are sold and/or supplied in connection with products regulated by the FDCA; (2) packaging materials that are used to contain, among others, drugs that are used for animal medicines; (3) packaging materials that are sold and/or supplied in connection with products regulated by FIFRA; and (4) beverage containers that are subject to a returnable container deposit.
 Consequently, ACA urges consideration and incorporation of the above-mentioned exemptions in order to provide some harmonization with packaging EPR laws adopted in other states.